OCA/social/website_mail_snippet_bg_color/README.rst

    :alt: License: AGPL-3

 =======================================
-Email Snippets Background Color Chooser
+Email Snippets Background Color Picker
 =======================================

 This module extends the functionality of the website mail designer to support